 2. Medical Knowledge

-Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, as well as the application of this knowledge to patient care.
-By the end of the rotation, the fellow will be expected to be proficient in the following competencies/objectives:
+The fellow must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social behavioral sciences, as well as the applications of this knowledge to patient care.
+By the end of the rotation, the fellow will be expected to: